OCA/stock-logistics-barcode/product_barcode_constraint_per_company/readme/DESCRIPTION.rst

-This module extend Odoo functionnalities changing the constraint of the barcode on the ``product.product`` model.
+This module extend Odoo functionalities changing the constraint of the barcode on the ``product.product`` model.

 With this module, two products can have the same barcode, if there don't belong